chef/community-site/site/content/_index.md

     header: Observability
     url: 'https://automate.chef.io'
 community:
+  header: We're all in this
+  header2: together
   body: >-
     We'll be featuring some of our amazing community members in the coming months, so keep an eye out for updates.
-If you'd like to share your Chef Community story, get in touch at [community@chef.io](mailto:community@chef.io)
+If you'd like to share your Chef Community story, get in touch at [community@chef.io](mailto:community@chef.io).

-  header: We're all in this
-  header2: Together
 resources:
   header: Resources from the
-  header2: Community
+  header2: community
   one:
     body: >-
       #### [Sous Chefs keep the kitchen in motion](https://sous-chefs.org)